AMAP Interdisciplinary Methods Certificate

 - Attendance in at least four brown bags.

-- “Capstone” experience in research methodology, to be determined in consultation with the major professor AMAP steering committee.
+- “Capstone” experience in research methods, to be determined in consultation with the major professor and the AMAP steering committee.
 The goal of the capstone experience is to gain experiential, hands-on learning in the application of methodological tools.
 Some examples are listed below but students can propose their own capstone experience to the AMAP steering committee (AMAP@purdue.edu).
+Examples include:

 - Conducting an interdisciplinary workshop on an advanced methodological technique